aprbw/traffic_prediction/README.md

 # Traffic Prediction

 Traffic prediction is the task of predicting future traffic measurements (e.g. volume, speed, etc.) in a road network (graph), using historical data (timeseries).
+Similar task, like NYC taxi and bike, are not included, because they tend to be represented as a grid, not a graph.

 Also relevant: https://paperswithcode.com/task/traffic-prediction